 So Inverted Pyramid Writing increases your keyword prominence.

-‘Interaction cost’ is the mount of effort it takes for your reader to engage with your content.
+‘Interaction cost’ is the amount of effort it takes for your reader to engage with your content.

 The interaction cost of a novel is high – you normally have to read at least three chapters before there’s any payoff.
 But people reading novels expect that.